predat/rez-packages/README.md

 Please note that this project repository is for reference only.
 You should copy them into your own repo - at that point you can set the correct versions, put a requirement on your operating system of choice, and so on.

-These installer packages make heavy use of the 'ExternalProject_add' CMake macro.
-You can modify calls to this macro in the CMakeLists.txt to do things such as apply your own patches.
-You would include these patches in your own package repository so that you retain a change history of them.

-Once you have these installer packages in your own repo (or repos) you will be able to rez-build and rez-release them.
-You can keep them all within a single repo, or split them out into separate repos, the choice is yours and both will work.

-The following environment variables are used by some packages:

-`REZ_REPO_PAYLOAD_DIR`: Path to where package downloads (such as tgz files) are
-	stored.
-Source disappears online and security measures often mean it is difficult to install from URL within a studio, so we opt to install from already downloaded source, rather than downloading as part of the install.

 Quick Start Guide